Reda-Yh/Ai_innovation/README.md

 # 🤖 AI Innovations

-**AI Innovations Hub** is a React-based web platform dedicated to advancing the field of artificial intelligence.
+**AI Innovations** is a React-based web platform dedicated to advancing the field of artificial intelligence.
 It connects AI enthusiasts, researchers, and professionals by offering a space to explore cutting-edge AI articles, innovations, research papers, and events.
 The app features a modern, responsive design with smooth animations and performance optimizations.

 ---